SatorNetwork/sator-solana-contracts/solana-wallet-safety-guide.md

 - program is sealed and immutable
 - program is open source with high score of being mature (mature team, long commit history, many tests, etc)
 - program is audited by third party
-- you personally deployed program
+- you personally deployed program or person you trust
-- program uses multisignature deploys if mutable
+- program uses multisignature deploy if mutable
 - you tested program on small amounts
+- program has reproducible builds, you downloaded program from solana, built it locally, and hashes of both match